Drug interactions between hydroxyzine and Sudafed Non Drying Sinus

 Sudafed Non Drying Sinus

-A total of 289 drugs (1151 brand and generic names) are known to interact with Sudafed Non Drying Sinus.
+A total of 290 drugs are known to interact with Sudafed Non Drying Sinus.

 - Sudafed Non Drying Sinus is a member of the drug class upper respiratory combinations.